Gabbb3/Python/README.md

 ### Basic Machine Learning
 This section contains commonly used basic machine learning techniques.

-Where applicable, cross-validation and feature importance is included
+Where applicable, cross-validation and feature importance is included.
 1. Classification
    - Random Forest
    - Decision Tree